 I didn’t know about this book for a long time.
 I have read Wuthering Heights and Jane Eyre by Emily and Charlotte Bronte, respectively.
 This one kind of flew under the radar for me.
-Agnes Grey by Anne Bronte is a story about a young girl, Agnes Grey, who decides to become a governess to help her family in the time of a financial crunch.
-She is hoping to prove her worth by getting a job, earning, and hopefully, experience the world a bit more.
-The story is of Agnes’s experiences as a governess for the elite of England.
+Agnes Grey by Anne Bronte is a story about a young girl, Agnes Grey, who decides to become a governess to help her family in time of a financial crunch.
+She is hoping to prove her worth by getting a job, earning, and hopefully, experiencing the world a bit more.
+The story is about Agnes’s experiences as a governess for the elite of England.

 Agnes Grey comes from a humble background.
 Her father Mr. Grey is a minister.
 Her mother is a wealthy woman who left that life behind to marry the man she loves.
-Mr. Grey loses money on an investment when the investor he trusted dies in a car wreck; plunging the family into a financial crisis and Mr. Grey in depression.
+Mr. Grey loses money on an investment when the investor he trusted dies in a car wreck; plunging the family into a financial crisis and Mr. Grey into depression.
 Mrs. Grey, Agnes, and her sister Mary all try to contribute in some way to the family.
-Agnes is the youngest is still treated like a child and she wants to prove herself and help her family.
+Agnes is the youngest and is still treated like a child and she wants to prove herself and help her family.
 She decides to become a governess and gets an opportunity to work for the Bloomfields.

 Agnes is excited to make her mark.
 She is hopeful as she arrives at the Bloomfields but her hope is short-lived.
 Agnes is mistreated by the family.
 Even one of the children in her charge is incredibly cruel and his cruelty is either encouraged by his family or at times neglected.
 She does everything she can for the kid, Tom yet it isn’t enough.
 Her treatment at the house doesn’t improve.
 She comes home after being fired and starts looking for work again.
-She even advertises, asking for more money than her previous stint.
+She even advertises, asking for more money than in her previous stint.
 Agnes gets a new opportunity in a wealthier family, the Murray’s.

 Agnes’s unpleasant work scenario continues but it is better than the Bloomfields.
 She is in charge of two girls, Rosalie and Matilda.
 She is often the victim of the girls’ schemes and pranks.
 Agnes starts visiting Nancy Brown, a lady with failing eyesight, who needs help reading the bible.
 This is the time she meets Mr. Edward Weston, a new curate.
 Agnes and Mr. Weston form a sort of bond and he is truly a gentleman.
 Rosalie who is engaged to Thomas Ashby yet flirts with Mr. Weston which annoys Agnes.
 Mary informs Agnes about their father’s failing health and asks her to come home.